-Bednar-Clark says that, in her experience, the most brilliant and confident men are respectful, encouraging, and seek dissenting points of view to strengthen their work.
-And the men who treat women disrespectfully tend to be, at their core, insecure, unaware or less capable than their colleagues.
+In my experience, the most brilliant and confident men are respectful, encouraging, and seek dissenting points of view to strengthen their work.
+And the men who treat women disrespectfully tend to be, insecure, unaware or less capable than their colleagues.
 They lash out because they feel unsafe or threatened.
 Worst of all are the men who don’t feel accountable to anyone.
 It’s an empowering moment for most women once they gain insight into why the man does what he does because then they realize it’s about him and not about them.
 It gives women the confidence to address the behavior on the spot.

 2. Shift Your Perspective

-One of her coaching clients is a “rock-star” female leader at a prominent tech company whose male colleague consistently condescends, she says.
+One of my coaching clients is a “rock-star” female leader at a prominent tech company whose male colleague consistently condescends.
 The client is experienced, skilled and qualified for her role, but he still treats her as though she’s irrelevant, interrupting her in meetings, casting blame on her in front of others, becoming defensive when she asks him for input, and impeding her progress by missing deadlines on certain initiatives.

-Bednar-Clark reminds women that stating what they need is not a weakness, but a strength.
+I remind women that stating what they need is not a weakness, but a strength.
 That means communicating to others how they expect to be treated and setting boundaries to designate appropriate behavior.
 And when communicating, they should use a professional tone.
 If the receiver is on the defensive, he’ll be less likely to hear the message.
-She says it’s important to remember that being kind, approachable and strong are not mutually exclusive.
+It’s important to remember that being kind, approachable and strong are not mutually exclusive.

 3. Seize the Moment

-Finally, she believes that it is important to say and/or do something in the moment.
+Finally, I believe that it is important to say and/or do something in the moment.
 When women stand up to men who were disrespectful, they will often permanently adjust their behavior.
 In a group setting, it sends a message to everyone in the room who heard the offending behavior that it won’t be tolerated.

-Staying silent and not sharing perspectives, insights and ideas can wreak havoc on a woman’s self-esteem and stymie business growth, according to Bednar-Clark.
+Staying silent and not sharing perspectives, insights and ideas can wreak havoc on a woman’s self-esteem and stymie business growth.
 They should take action.
 If they’re feeling upstaged or drowned out by a male colleague, they should ask if it’s possible to lead or co-lead the meeting, to set the agenda, or to carve out a time on the agenda to share their ideas.

-Another client of hers who works at a leading New York media company with a predominately male team said her ideas are minimized in meetings because her male colleagues associate her feminine style with a lack of ability.
+Another client who works at a leading New York media company with a predominately male team said her ideas are minimized in meetings because her male colleagues associate her feminine style with a lack of ability.
 “She said to me, ‘As you can see by my outfit today, I’m wearing sneakers that I don’t like and an outfit that feels incredibly bland so I can fit in with my male colleagues.’
-This wardrobe solution might work for the guys, but not for my coaching client,” Bednar-Clark said.
+This wardrobe solution might work for the guys, but not for my coaching client.